MicrosoftDocs/appcenter-docs/docs/diagnostics/windows-support.md

 The new and improved diagnostics experience for UWP apps includes support for both Windows store and sideloaded apps.
 This includes the following additions:

-- A full symbolication experience that allows you to upload symbols in App Center.
+- A full symbolication experience that allows you to upload symbols in App Center
-- Support for handled exceptions.
+- Support for handled exceptions
-- Number of users affected per crash or error group.
+- Number of users affected per crash or error group
 - Ability to add annotations per crash or error group
-- Ability to mark crash and error groups as open, closed, or ignored.
+- Ability to mark crash and error groups as open, closed, or ignored
+- Ability to download crash and error reports
-- Ability to attach, view and download one binary and one text attachment to your crash reports.
+- Ability to attach, view and download one binary and one text attachment to your crash reports
-- Crash and error report details per crash instance including when the app was launched, when it crashes, and what country, network, and language the device is in.
+- Crash and error report details per crash instance including when the app was launched, when it crashes, and what country, network, and language the device is in
-- Ability to download crash and error reports.

 You can learn more about each feature in the [App Center diagnostics documentation](~/diagnostics/features.md).

 ### What is the transition experience?

 After you update to the App Center UWP SDK Version 2.5.0, you will see crashes and errors data coming into the App Center Diagnostics portal in a new and improved UI.
-All crashes from the old SDK will be displayed in a new section under Diagnostics, called "Legacy issues".

-Your exsiting crashes data can still be viewed in the UI and returned via APIs listed under the [crashes section](https://openapi.appcenter.ms/#/crash).

-For new crashes and errors data displayed in the new Diagnostics UI, you will need to use APIs listed under the [errors section](https://openapi.appcenter.ms/#/errors).
+For new crashes and errors data displayed in the new Diagnostics UI, you need to use the APIs listed under the [errors section](https://openapi.appcenter.ms/#/errors).
 Learn more about how the old crashes APIs map to the new errors APIs in the [API transition documentation](~/diagnostics/using-the-diagnostics-api#transitioning-to-the-new-apis.md).

+All crashes from the old SDK will be still be available and displayed in a new section under Diagnostics called "Legacy issues".
+You can continue to use the APIs listed under the [crashes section](https://openapi.appcenter.ms/#/crash) to retrieve this data.

 ### What happens after the transition?